k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: let a phasing hero escape an engulfer on their own turn
 - Fix: check monster steed barding for material hatred (rider and steed)
 - Fix: priest atonement lands player at bottom of new abuse tier
+- Name the responsible monster in wand/spell/breath and weapon deaths